Dark Matter (H)eats Young Planets

 Then, we have

-independently of the dark matter mass.
-It is seen that this may exceed \eqref{eq:haltcondition} for greater $M$ or $\rho_{\rm DM}$.
+which only depends on the dark matter mass through $f_{\rm cap}$.
+It is seen that this may indeed exceed \eqref{eq:haltcondition}.

 \subparagraph{Dark matter capture} Given a certain DM mass and velocity, the DM particle needs a certain number of scatterings to drop below the escape velocity of a given object.
-This will in general also depend on the efficiency of the energy loss, determined by the mass ratio of the DM particle and the target nucleus.
-Furthermore, in the case of DM particles with masses similar of below the target mass, DM particles might be reflected off the object before capture can occur, as discussed in detail in Ref.~\cite{RKLandJS,asteria}.
+This will in general also depend on the efficiency of the energy loss, determined by the mass ratio of the DM particle and the target nucleus -- DM is not sufficiently slowed down when this mass ratio is too large.
+Furthermore, in the case of DM particles with masses similar to or below the target nucleus mass, DM particles might be reflected off the object before capture can occur, as discussed in detail in Ref.~\cite{RKLandJS,asteria}.
 To compute the fraction of the DM particles that are captured in a given object we use the \verb|Asteria|~\cite{asteria, RKLandJS} package, which takes all the above mentioned phenomena into account.

 In this work we focus on DM interaction with nuclei and distinguish two broad DM model classes.
 The first is a model where the DM particle scatters with SM particles independently of their spin.
 Given an input DM nucleon cross section $\sigma_{\chi N}$, this leads to the spin-independent DM-nucleus cross section with an atomic number $A$ nucleus